Q. How do I become a firefighter in Montana?

 Q. What is the Montana Firefighters’ Testing Consortium?

-A. We are a group of fire departments that conducts testing each year in June for entry level firefighters interesting in employment with any of the departments belonging to the consortium.
+A. We are a group of fire departments that conducts testing once a year for entry level firefighters interesting in employment with any of the departments belonging to the consortium.

 Q. Which fire departments participate in the MFFTC?